CodeInferno03/youtube-video-saver/README.md

 # Planned Features
-- ### Ability to Save YouTube Videos through a shortcut The ability to use a keyboard shortcut (`Ctrl+Shift+Y`, `Cmd+Shift+Y` for MacOS) in order to save YouTube videos or shorts, even when the extension is closed
-- ### Ability to view saved videos in a list format The ability to view the saved videos in a list format.
-Each entry will have the video title, as well as the date it was saved.
-On clicking an entry, it would redirect to the video in the browser.
-I plan to save the video thumbnail too, but that will depend on whether I am able to implement it or not
-- ### Stretch Feature - Ability to sort by channel
+- ### Ability to delete a single list entry
-The ability to sort the videos by channel rather than the default (which is by date saved)
-- ### Stretch Feature - Ability to add some notes about each video The ability to add a little blurb under each saved video, only a few words (likely not more than 30-40)
+Exactly what it sounds like.
+This feature is in development as I am trying to decide what the best way for it to look is
+- ### Ability to optionally give each video a title The ability to decide what the video should be saved as in the list, rather than saving the video title by default.
+Useful if you have a little note about what in the video is interesting
-- ### Stretch Feature - Ability to search for a video or short The ability to search for specific content
+- ### Stretch Feature - Ability to search for a video or short The ability to search for specific content in the list
+- ### Ability to export list JSON
+The ability to click a button, and have the entire dataset of the list be outputted as a JSON file.
+Useful for people switching machines who want to keep their saved data.

+# In-progress Features
+- Ability to delete a single entry from the list
+- Ability to trigger the save using the keyboard shortcut

 # Finished Features
 - ### Ability to view saved videos in a list format
+- ### Ability to open the extension using Keyboard commands I haven't quite added the ability to directly save, but you can now open the extension using the keyboard command `Ctrl+Shift+Y`, `Cmd+Shift+Y` for MacOS

 # Contributor(s)